kaz-utashiro/sdif-tools/docs/cdif/index.md

         --prefix-pattern    prefix pattern
         --visible char=?    set visible attributes
         --[no]mecab         use mecab tokenizer     (default false)
-        --[no]lenience      supress unexpected input warning (default true)
+        --[no]lenience      suppress unexpected input warning (default true)

 # DESCRIPTION

 **cdif** is a post-processor of the Unix diff command.
-It highlights deleted, changed and added words based on word context.
+It highlights deleted, changed and added words based on word context (**--unit=word** by default).
+If you want to compare text character-by-character, use option **--unit=char**.
+Option **--unit=mecab** tells to use external **mecab** command as a tokenizer for Japanese text.

-You may want to compare character-by-character rather than word-by-word.
-Option **-B** option can be used for that purpose.

-If only one file is specified, cdif reads that file (stdin if no file) as a output from diff command.
+If single or no file is specified, cdif reads that file or STDIN as a output from diff command.

 Lines those don't look like diff output are simply ignored and printed.